piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 Some minor bug corrections to avoid displaying furigana 'Reading :' when furigana is empty in admin order page.
 Lot of code cleaning and optimization and few bugs fixing.

+V1.2.1 - 12 Apr 2023
+Added new improved algorithm for parcel size calculation in shipping class and updated shipping modules that use it.
+Updated shipping modules Sagawa, Yamato and Yupack code and quote tables to reflect last prices increase and other changes.
+Other shipping modules code changes for improved multiboxes support.
+Updated install instructions (this readme file).
+Corrected an SQL querry error and other minor typos.
+Some cleaning here and there.